 |---|---|

-| Data usefulness | Is the output good enough to change a decision? |
+| Data usefulness | Good enough to change a decision |

-| Speed to insight | Can I get the answer in minutes, not training weeks? |
+| Speed to insight | I can get the answer in minutes |

-| Pricing sanity | Is the price fair relative to the job? |
+| Pricing sanity | Price fits the job |

-| Monitoring depth | Does it catch changes that matter? |
+| Monitoring depth | Catches changes that matter |

-| API / export access | Can I move data into my workflow? |
+| API / export access | Data can move into a workflow |

-| Executive usefulness | Can a CEO act on this without becoming an analyst? |
+| Executive usefulness | A CEO can use it without becoming an analyst |

 Tools compared